deworben/dadBode_flight_controller/README.md

 -the code that generates new x,y,z coordinates during landing needs completing

 -a constant yaw, pitch and roll should be added and bundled up with the x,y,z coords for the landing references

+-once this stuff is working you can alter the section of code that produces LZ_flag to instead be based on the circularity stuff